Reform of the United Nations Security Council: General Assembly Task Force

 The General Assembly Task Force on Security Council Reform has delivered a report (on the question of equitable representation on and increase in the membership of the Security Council) recommending a compromise solution for entering intergovernmental negotiations on reform.

 The report builds on existing transitional/intermediary approaches to suggest a "timeline perspective".
 The "timeline perspective" suggests that Member States begin by identifying the negotiables to be included in short-term intergovernmental negotiations.
 Crucial to the "timeline perspective" is the scheduling of a mandatory review conference—a forum for discussing changes to any reforms achieved in the near-term, and for revisiting negotiables that cannot be agreed upon now.

 Increasing membership

+1997 Razali plan

+In 1997, Razali Ismail, then president of the UN General Assembly, proposed reforming the Security Council, including expanding the number of permanent members to five new countries without veto power and creating four non-permanent seats.
+This proposal was part of the debates on reforming the body to make it more representative and legitimate, a topic that remains under discussion to this day.
+Razali's proposal was in line with the broader debate on the need to reform the Security Council to make it more representative in that global context, with Brazil, Germany, Japan, and India (the G4) seeking permanent seats.
+However, the 1997 proposal was not implemented, but discussions on reform continued and evolved.
+Other proposals, such as that of the G4, were presented over the years, also seeking to increase the representativeness of the body, especially of developing countries.
+But due to pressure from a group of countries led by Egypt, Mexico, Italy, and Pakistan, called the Coffee Club, Razali's project was unable to gain traction and was abandoned.
+The case is noteworthy because of resolution A/RES/53/30, presented in 1998 after the operation failed, when it was decided that any proposals for changes to the Security Council through resolutions would be subject to approval by a two-thirds majority of the General Assembly.
+The direct consequence of the resolution was that it became more difficult for a proposal to reform the Security Council to succeed.

 2005 Annan plan

-On 21 March 2005, the then UN Secretary General Kofi Annan called on the UN to reach a consensus on expanding the council to 24 members, in a plan referred to as "InLarger Freedom".
+On 21 March 2005, the then UN Secretary General Kofi Annan called on the UN to reach a consensus on expanding the council to 24 members, in a plan referred to as "In Larger Freedom".
 He gave two alternatives for implementation, but did not specify which proposal he preferred.

 The two options mentioned by Annan are referred to as Plan A and Plan B: